Lab tests look normal, yet you just don’t feel right?

 Step 1– Order now

-Step 2- Submit copies of your existing blood work (3-4 page limit)- You can email these to us or you can mail them.
+Step 2– Submit copies of your existing blood work (3-4 page limit)- You can email these to us or you can mail them.
 Over 4 pages will incur additional charges.
 We recommend Blood work to be recent- within 6-12 months and from either Labcorp, Quest labs or your local hospital.
 If emailing please email to email@example.com

-Step 3– Once received and reviewed by Dr Hagmeyer, One of our New patient care coordinators will contact you via email and schedule a time to discuss results.
+Step 3– Once received and reviewed by Dr Hagmeyer, One of our New patient care coordinators will contact you through email and schedule a time to discuss your test results.

 Please note this is only a review of existing blood work- Dr Hagmeyer cannot order testing for you under this service.

 NOTE: This service is only available for individuals who have existing blood work.
 This a second opinion and Dr Hagmeyer’s analysis.
 The analysis is $129.
-This includes a 15-30 minute consult to discuss your results and review recommendations.
+This includes a 15-30 minute consult to discuss your existing lab test results.